 Newborns with constipation always require medical attention.
 However, occasional, moderate constipation is not usually a cause for concern in children with otherwise normal bowel habits.

-It is important to note that constipation has a different definition for children: fewer than two bowel movements per week.
+It is important to note that constipation has a different definition for children:

 Children also experience changes in their bowel habits as they age.
 An infant’s bowel movements may change significantly within their first weeks and months of life.

 Knowing a child’s normal bowel habits makes it more obvious when symptoms may require medical attention.